 Each face of the pyramidion is engraved with images and hieroglyphs.
 The north face depicts Horus, seated and crowned with the sun and Uraeus the cobra, holding an ankh symbol in his hand like a sceptre.

-Readers may have watched movies depicting the pharaohs of ancient Egypt.
+Readers may have watched movies or seen a sarcophagus depicting ancient Egypt’s pharaohs.
 If so, they’ve seen similar gold crowns with the cobra Uraeus’s raised head in front.

 The south face depicts Horus in his alternative form as a falcon with the same solar/cobra crown.